-We aim to achieve increased efficiency, improve effectiveness and focus on delivering value for money

-- Liaise with Programme Co-ordinator and Service Manager and any funding body or team in the preparation of case reports and statistical reports, whilst maintaining all relevant records including monitoring post support progress - Through the support planning process ensure client benefits are maximised and personal payments are made as part of a budget plan - Work as part of the overall service team to ensure the most effective use of financial and other resources.
+- We aim to achieve increased efficiency, improve effectiveness and focus on delivering value for money - Assist Support Workers in the preparation of case reports and statistical reports and maintain all relevant records, including monitoring post support progress. - Use systems to ensure income to the service from all sources including client benefits and personal payments are received in line within agreed targets and guidelines. - Work as part of the overall service team to ensure the most effective use of financial and other resources.